richardanaya/woke/README.md

 their own custom async executors.
 The codebase respectifully derives from other developers in futures-rs (the license is in their names).
-The aim is to provide the most absolute minimal waker system and provide clarity into how one of the most challenging parts of async-await works.
+The aim is to provide the most absolute minimal waker system and provide clarity into how one of the most challenging parts of how async-await works.

 ## Usage